ghitacornel/testSpring/readme.txt

 see beans.properties

-property values can be taken from XML files, PROPERTIES files or even ENVIRONMENT system variables
+property values can be provided via XML files property values can be provided via PROPERTIES files property values can be provided via ENVIRONMENT variables

 A BEAN CONTAINER OFFERS DEPENDENCY INJECTION